fdu-csci4380/ex7-springBoot-jpa-rest-mvc/README.md

 >use admin
 >db.shutdownServer()
 ```
-+ or you can shutdown mongoDb by issuing at command promt
++ or you can shutdown mongoDb by issuing at command prompt
 ```
 mongo --eval "db.getSiblingDB('admin').shutdownServer()"
 ```